mbrio/react-boilerplate/README.md

 ## Branches (React 0.12)

-These branches are listed in alphabetical order, not by personal perferences.
+These branches are listed in alphabetical order, not by personal preference.

 ### react-0.12-fluxxor